 - Makes personalized and meaningful learning possible, and learning as an experience.
 Students progress by being guided by their reality and interests, characteristics, motivation, and achievements.

 - It moves toward the optimal development of each person’s potential, to develop talent.
-All people have talent, all can do it.

 - It attaches great importance to interpersonal relationships.
 Teachers guide, the student body is the protagonist, and it creates a collaborative space that is a genuine learning community.